Information for Parents & Families

 My Student is Thinking of Joining a Sorority/Fraternity

 Your student has embarked upon a great adventure by choosing to attend Penn State.
-Your student has many opportunities ahead of him/her as they learn to navigate the campus, classes, and life.
+Your student has many opportunities ahead of him/her/them as they learn to navigate the campus, classes, and life.

 It is not uncommon for students to feel overwhelmed in this new environment and the search for a sense of community.
-Some students will explore joining traditional collegiate social organizations, such as fraternities and sororities for that community.
+Some students will explore traditional collegiate social organizations, such as fraternities and sororities.
 By joining a fraternity or sorority, your student is joining hundreds of other student members who can offer an environment of friendship and familiarity.